Frenzal Rhomb: 2004: Political protest, Jackie O

 During 2003, Frenzal Rhomb's McDougall organised Rock Against Howard, a compilation album, by various Australian musicians as a protest against incumbent Prime Minister John Howard's government.
 It was released in August 2004, before the October federal election, when Howard's coalition was re-elected.

 In July 2004, radio station 2Day FM presenter Jackie O was to MC at the Bassinthegrass festival in Darwin.
 Jackie allegedly arrived late, causing Frenzal Rhomb to cut their setlist short by several songs.
 She attempted to speak with the audience.
 In protest, McDougall began playing AC/DC's "Thunderstruck" over her voice.
 Jackie was upset that she was unable to finish her announcement to the audience.
 Whalley later accused her and other music industry personalities of pushing original Australian bands aside to make way for short-term marketable acts such as Australian Idol and Popstars contestants.

 Jackie and her co-presenter, Kyle Sandilands, called Whalley on air during their next breakfast show.
 Whalley apologised for offending Jackie, but stood by his claims regarding the music industry.
-The conversation became heated as Sandilands told Whalley "Your songs being played on this network or the Triple M network... it's just not going to happen now"; to which Whalley argued that Frenzal Rhomb were almost never played on the Austereo network anyway.
+The conversation became heated as Sandilands told Whalley "Your song's being played on this network or the Triple M network... it's just not going to happen now"; to which Whalley argued that Frenzal Rhomb were almost never played on the Austereo network anyway.
 During the conversation, Sandilands told Whalley that he was bitter and sad.
 When Whalley pointed out that Sandilands is in a position to promote new Australian music but doesn't, Sandilands countered that Frenzal Rhomb is not played on the network "because it's pretty much shit".
 While Sandilands agreed that shows like Popstars and Australian Idol are interested in making "a quick buck", he also asserted that he doesn't "care about Australian Idol or Popstars".